Colombian Restaurant Etiquette

 But if you're in el Poblado, you may as well be in Miami Beach.
 That's not the real Colombian restaurant experience.

 Between high-end and lower is the middle tier, take any seat you'd like.
-You might feel like you're being ignored, but cool your jets.
+You might feel like you're being ignored, but cool your jets, they'll get to you.
 This is middle ground.
 Often the restaurants are very nicely decorated, but the food will be less high-end, and you can either order a la carte from the menu or often there will be a "menú del día" (prix fixe meal, don't confuse that with a menu "carta").
 The menú del día always includes a soup as starter, a plate with your protein, and some kind of fruit juice.

 For the menú there might be a menu (confused yet?) printed on a board outside or if they're a bit more upscale a printed menu inside.
 Don't panic!
 Even if you don't understand the protocol, you will in any case get a delicious and *very* filling meal.
 Pay at the cash register.

-Then there are the "hole in the wall" restaurants where usually you have some choices, but there's a set protein which changes from day to day.
+Then there are the "hole in the wall" restaurants where sometimes you have some choices, but often you won't, there's a set protein which changes from day to day.
 But incredibly cheap!
-Sometimes there will be a printed menu, but often you just have to ask what's available.
+Sometimes there will be a printed menu outside, but that's often just a rough guide as to what they actually have, you just have to ask what's available.
 When it's time to pay, just go to the cash register and they will sort you out!

 This is traditional Colombian bean stew with chicharrón (pork belly), ground beef, potato sticks, and a plate of accompaniments from a hole in the wall for the amazing price of $2.70!